saleor/saleor-docs/docs/api-process/check-out.md

 The `checkoutPaymentCreate` mutation requires the following input:

-- `checkoutId` - checkout ID, similarly as in previous examples
+- `checkoutId` - checkout ID, similar to previous examples

-- `gateway` - name of the selected payment gateway, the same as used with `paymentClientToken` operation
+- `gateway` - name of the selected payment gateway, the same as that used with the `paymentClientToken` operation

 - `token` - client-side generated payment token

-- `amount` - the total amount of this operation
+- `amount` - total amount of this operation

 This mutation returns the following fields: